Our Programmes

 For children living with special needs in underserved and remote communities, access to specialist care is often non-existent.
 Our Special Needs Intervention Programme bridges this gap, connecting children with therapy and specialist support.

-We focus particularly on timely interventions because for many conditions, early support makes the difference between a child who develops fully and one who is left behind.
+We focus particularly on timely interventions because for many conditions, early support can be the difference between a child reaching their full potential and one whose challenges become more severe over time.

 Eligibility